kdbanman/macros/doc/backend.md

 ## Constraints

+- must detect client divergence of game engine state
 - must be protected against user session spoofing
-- must detect client divergence
 - must be user-id aware
 - must be some means for player to reconnect from disconnection or accidental back button
 - must be tolerant to dropped packets and poor/changing latency